sorryshady/price2quote/memory-bank/progress.md

 - **NEW: AI-powered quote pricing with confidence levels**
 - **NEW: Market analysis and competitive positioning**
 - **NEW: Enhanced context with company AI summaries**
+- **NEW: AI unit price recommendation system with automatic validation**
+- **NEW: Fixed AI prompts to request PER UNIT prices instead of total prices**
+- **NEW: Automatic detection and conversion of total prices to unit prices**
+- **NEW: Enhanced negotiation prompts with unit price clarity**

 ### ✅ Server Actions Architecture